Injured at a Beauty Salon? You Might Have a Legal Case!

 Take Detailed Notes

 Even with recordings, write down everything you remember: the incident, salon worker statements, and critical details like their names, work experience, and training.
-Technician admissions like apologies or mistake justifications can be used as evidence.
+Technician admissions, such as apologies or justifications of mistakes, can be used as evidence.

 Document Expenses